Tommyphung1/Predicting-Patient-Vaccine-Status/README.md

 ## Business Understanding
 Vaccines are a useful way to prevent viral infections.
 One of the most common viral infections is influenza or most commonly known as the flu.
 The CDC recommends individuals receive the vaccine during the flu season every year.
 However, since vaccines aren't mandatory, individuals can deny them through personal beliefs or limited knowledge of the vaccine.
 When vaccines go unused, they are wasted in the center rather than distributed to centers needed. <br>

-**The vaccines could have been distributed to areas with inadequate number of vaccines.**
+**The vaccines could have been distributed to areas with an inadequate number of vaccines.**

-**For example, 1.1 billion Covid Vaccines were estimated to be wasted due to expired vaccines and supply chain issues.** <br>
+**For example, 1.1 billion COVID-19 vaccines were estimated to be wasted due to expired vaccines and supply chain issues.** <br>

 To give patients the vaccines as efficiently as possible, hospitals and medical centers store vaccines.
 With the dataset, we could predict whether a patient would want a vaccine based on their answers to the survey.
 Medical centers can then order an adequate amount of vaccines with little waste.